Biranavan-Sritharan/Encryption-Decryption-Programs/README.md

 ## Simple RSA

 So this is still somewhat a work in progress, I have just uploaded what I have done so far but I will come back to it at a later date.
 It does work somewhat but I think I need to look into converting the letters into hexademical or something like that rather than just decimal.
+Also I need to add some calculations I did by hand to the program.